*Starting salary is dependent upon qualifications, but in most cases is no higher than the midpoint for range.

 Ability to communicate bilingually in Spanish is preferred.

-Must possess current First Aid/CPR/AED certifications or be able to acquire and present active certifications as a condition of employment.
+Must possess current First Aid/CPR/AED certifications or be able to acquire and present a copy within six-months and maintain an active certifications as a condition of employment.

 Knowledge, skills, and abilities in the following areas: